briward/raptor/README.md

 ### Middleware Context

-The context object is provided as the first parameter of a middleware callback function.
+The context object is provided as the first parameter of a middleware handler function.
 This object contains the following type properties:

 ```ts
 {